 For example, in the table above we’re selling O’Keefe’s Working Hands Cream on four different sales channel listings:

 - A 4-pack listing on eBay

-Same item.
-Different quantities / units of measure.
-If you want to sell different quantities of this item on listings across different channels you need an online inventory management system that can perform the unit of measure conversion that must occur when you publish inventory and pricing, and when you fulfill orders.
+In order to sell different quantities of this item across multiple sales channels your inventory management system must automatically perform unit of measure conversion when you publish inventory, pricing, and fulfill orders.

-So let's say you have a total of 60 units in stock.
-Here's how this should look when you publish your quantities.
+For example, let’s suppose you have 60 units in stock.
+Here’s how your listings should look when you publish inventory availability.